 Treatment of Congenital Syphilis

 Pregnant women in the early stages of syphilis receive benzathine penicillin G (2.4 million units IM in a single dose).
-For later stages of syphilis or neurosyphilis, the appropriate regimen for nonpregnant patients should be followed ( see Late or tertiary syphilis Late or tertiary syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential clinical, symptomatic stages separated by periods of asymptomatic latent infection.
-Common... read more ).
+For later stages of syphilis or neurosyphilis, the appropriate regimen for nonpregnant patients should be followed ( see Late latent or tertiary syphilis Late latent or tertiary syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential symptomatic stages separated by periods of asymptomatic latent infection.
+Common manifestations... read more ).
 Occasionally, a severe Jarisch-Herxheimer reaction occurs after such therapy, leading to spontaneous abortion.
 Patients allergic to penicillin may be desensitized and then treated with penicillin.

 After adequate treatment, RPR and VDRL test results decrease 4-fold by 6 to 12 months in most patients and revert to negative by 2 years in nearly all patients.
 Erythromycin therapy is inadequate for both the mother and fetus and is not recommended.
 Tetracycline is contraindicated.